 Although obesity can be caused by some medical conditions, in the vast majority of cases, fat cats are the products of eating more calories than they expend.
 It's difficult to prod overweight cats into exercising, although you can

 increase your cat's activity to some extent with games and even

 short walks.
 The most effective way to help your cat lose weight is to reduce his calorie input.

-Never put a cat on a crash diet.
+cat on a crash diet.
 Cats have an unusual metabolic response to sudden fasting in which they can develop hepatic lipidosis.
 Your cat didn't gain all this weight in a week or even a month; it's going to take him even longer to lose it.

 First, no more free feeding.
 Leaving food down for your cat to munch on at his leisure encourages him to eat more than he would if fed only in discrete meals.
 Feed your cat three or four small meals each day (not three or four regular-size meals but downsize ones) instead.

 Second, feed your cat a canned,

 meat-based diet, which generally has a higher protein content than dry kibble.
 Dry food can be less palatable to some cats and often contains high levels of carbohydrates, which are more likely to be turned into fat.